cheapjack/LabFromAChip/docs/GettingStarted.md

 There's a helpful [video tutorial](https://www.youtube.com/watch?v=hDIBLYLK_kg) that's well worth checking out.

-We've also found resting on a desk and tilting the phone with the 'scope attached up to light reflected from your desk or laptop is enough illumination
+We've also found resting on a desk and tilting the phone with the 'scope attached up to light reflected from your desk or laptop is enough illumination.
+We suggest phones to do most of our viewing.

-We suggest phones to do most of our viewing as we use glass slides in this add-on kit.
-Holding it up to your eye with potential glass chippings from accidents handling glass slides is risky, and besides using your phone means you can video and take images easily and keep your slide still to help see our algal companions.

-It's worth noting aswell that the original [Foldscope Academic Paper](http://arxiv.org/abs/1403.1211) imagined the Foldscope could be a xenodiagnostic tool to identify host/parasites in blood and urine samples, or do haemocytometer counts, so viewing such samples at a safe distance with a phone is a good idea.

- The foldscope works with glass slides really well in addtion to the paper slides included in the foldscope pop-out 'net' where you assembled all your foldscope components.
+It's worth noting aswell that the original [Foldscope Academic Paper](http://arxiv.org/abs/1403.1211) imagined the Foldscope could be a xenodiagnostic tool to identify host/parasites in blood and urine samples, or do haemocytometer counts, so viewing such samples at a safe distance with a phone is essential.
+The foldscope works with glass slides really well in addition to the paper slides included in the foldscope pop-out 'net' where you assembled all your foldscope components.

-Below is a fast and dirty assembly of the foldscope if you're in a rush to get going.
 Practice capturing images before you make your first moulds though!

-## Fast & Dirty Quickstart: Foldscope Assembly ⏩🔬
+## Quickstart: Minimal Foldscope Assembly for Phone Use ⏩🔬📲

 <img src="images/13.jpg" height="200">
 <img src="images/14.jpg" height="200">

-1. Open up your foldscope kit and open the instructions.
-We are going to just build the lens stage and focus ramp, a minimal build to look at some algae and make moulds and connect to our phone cameras.
-    Steps 1 - 6, and step 10. of the **ASSEMBLY INSTRUCTIONS**
+Open up your foldscope kit and open the instructions.
+We are going to just build up just the lens stage and focus ramp, a minimal build to look at some algae and make moulds and connect to our phone cameras.
+Basically you follow Steps 1 - 6 in the main Foldscope **ASSEMBLY INSTRUCTIONS**, ie the Instructions in the press out net that the 'scope sits inside, and step 10. of the

-    1. Insert coupler into Lens stage
-    2. Insert another coupler into the reverse of the stage
-    3. Fold and lock the bottom flap
-    4. Insert lens into the Lens stage.
-    5. Fold the Focus ramp
-    6. Insert ramp into stage
-    7. Fold the bottom of the Lens stage.
+This method ignores the blue sample stage that lets you hold and move around the sample on the slide, and just uses the magnetic assembly to hold the slide in place.
+Then turn over the 'scope and follow the instructions of phone use to capture images and lift the phone and magnetically attached 'scope to the light of a window or laptop screen - this is useful if you want to swap between different slides often.

+The full build is best

 ## Back in Time ⌛